About Singingwood Music

 Teaching Experience

-John Blasquez has 38 years experience playing music, and 29 years experience teaching classical violin, fiddle, guitar and mandolin to children and adults in private lessons.
+John Blasquez has over four decades of experience playing music, and 35 years experience teaching fiddle, classical violin, guitar and mandolin to children and adults in private lessons.

 Although John directs most of his energy to teaching private lessons, he also teaches workshops, group classes, and coaches musical groups, including his own ongoing workshops: